maikkrs/C/HW/PIA/readme.md

 ## What does the program need to do?

 * Give four options:
     * register a student.
     * remove a student.
     * show earnings on a specific day.
     * show days and hours that are still free.
-* Bullet list
-    * Nested bullet
-        * Sub-nested bullet etc
-* Bullet list item 2

 ## Discord